kpdecker/jsdiff/README.md

     Just like Diff.createTwoFilesPatch, but with oldFileName being equal to newFileName.

+* `Diff.formatPatch(patch)` - creates a unified diff patch.

+    The argument provided can either be an object representing a structured patch (like returned by `structuredPatch`) or an array of such objects (like returned by `parsePatch`).

 * `Diff.structuredPatch(oldFileName, newFileName, oldStr, newStr, oldHeader, newHeader, options)` - returns an object with an array of hunk objects.